Ankitasaha020/Codsoft/README.md

 # E-Commerce
 Problem Statement
-Hi, My name is Amit.
+Hi, My name is Ankita.
 I am the Owner of a product-based company where I sell Electronics Appliance.
 I want to shift my company to the online .
 I Want to hire a web developer for my company.
 If you are interested then you have to complete below tasks.